maximilionus/lucidglyph/README.md

 ## About
+Fine-tuning the Linux font rendering stack for a more visually pleasing output.

-Carefully tuned adjustments designed to improve font rendering on Linux systems, including tweaks for FreeType, fontconfig and other components.
+Includes tweaks for FreeType, fontconfig and some other components.
+See [Overall](#overall) and [Details](#details) for more information.

-Note that this project is just a collection of tweaks that reflect the author's vision on how a font rendering should look like.
-Please avoid using it for any real typography.

 Visual comparison is available on the project's
 [wiki page](https://github.com/maximilionus/lucidglyph/wiki/Comparison).

-> [!NOTE]
+> Note that this project is just a collection of tweaks that reflect the
+> author's vision on how font rendering should look like.
+Due to the nature of
+> most of the used by this project functionality of the rendering stack being
+> still in the experimental phase or even completely not supported by most of
+> the desktop Linux (like a proper gamma blending and correction), correct
+> rendering of some fonts cannot be guaranteed.

 > Previously known as **freetype-envision**
 >
 > As the project grew from simple tweaks to FreeType and started to cover many